twillis1993/ToyCompiler/notes.md

 # AST

 I think that the Expression: Factor production may pose a problem as it will give us an IntegerNode Expression

+Problem at the moment is that we do not evaluate the BasicWhileProgram/StatementList

+Todo:

+* StatementList node
+* WriteStatement node
+* AssignmentStatement node